Mintbase/Grants-Program/applications/tdot.md

 * The xDOT-DOT liquidity is locked in its original chain while minting tDOT so the parachains can retain its TVL;
 * The minted tDOT can be bridged to other chains other than the hosting parachain.
 For example, the minted tDOT can be bridged back to Parallel and be used as collateral of Parallel's lending applicaiton.

-For the whole Polkadot network, a standardized DOT derivative can service the entire Polkadot ecosystem; it can unify all forms of DOT liquidity and unleash maximum usability for DOT across Parachains.
+For the whole Mintbase network, a standardized DOT derivative can service the entire Mintbase ecosystem; it can unify all forms of DOT liquidity and unleash maximum usability for DOT across Parachains.

 ## Team :busts_in_silhouette: